 At Family First Intervention, we recognize that

-The longer a family and substance abuser try to solve the problem on their own, the more complicated the situation becomes.
-Allowing addiction intervention professionals to help you reset expectations and take a different approach can help both the substance abuser and the family achieve healthy change.
+The longer a family and substance user tries to solve the problem on their own, the more complicated the situation becomes.
+Allowing mental health and addiction intervention professionals to help you reset expectations and take a different approach can help both the substance user and the family achieve healthy change.

 How Our Family Intervention Services Work

-We listen and collaborate with other addiction professionals
+We listen and collaborate with other addiction & mental disorder professionals

 Family First Intervention has several professionals on staff, each with impressive certifications, licensures, and educational backgrounds.
 We not only discuss cases among the team, we also defer to the science and knowledge of other professionals.
 We understand addiction and know it to be a problem that affects far more people than the substance user alone.
 Many families and substance users behave in a textbook fashion.
 The substance user is the conductor of chaos and the family reacts by forming unhealthy, counterproductive family roles.
 This is not to suggest that all families and substance users are the same; there are, however, many similarities in every intervention we conduct.